 SOLID EARTH LTD take pride in their high quality earthen plasters.

-Through the application of earthen plasters is possible to provide a healthy & non toxic interior wall surface and thus to reap the benefits of clay building products within a conventional house.
+Through the application of earthen plasters it is possible to provide a healthy & non toxic interior wall surface and thus to reap the benefits of clay building products within a conventional house.

 Please feel free to contact us to discuss your requirements and for a free measure and quote.